GSA/digitalgov.gov/content/resources/an-introduction-to-privacy.md

 ---
 date: 2023-12-08 06:46:00 -0500
-title: An introduction to privacy
+title: "An introduction to privacy"
-deck: Understand privacy requirements for agency websites
+deck: "Understand privacy requirements for agency websites"
-summary: Introductory guidance on implementing privacy protections for users of federal websites.
+summary: "Introductory guidance on implementing privacy protections for users of federal websites."

 # See all topics at https://digital.gov/topics
 topics:
   - privacy
   - analytics
   - trust
   - user-experience

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 slug: an-introduction-to-privacy

 ---

 ## What is privacy?

 Federal agencies must take great care when collecting information from users to protect their [privacy](https://digital.gov/topics/privacy/), and publish a privacy policy to clearly disclose how that information will be used.
 The privacy policy should be easy for users to find and understand (written in [plain language](https://digital.gov/topics/plain-language/)), and include a link to the agency’s Privacy Program page.
 Privacy controls prevent the inappropriate disclosure of sensitive information.